mongodb/leafygreen-ui/packages/internal/src/Polymorphic/README.md

 # Usage

-There are two main ways to use `Polymorphic`, depending on whether the `as` prop is defined internally or externally.
+There are two main ways to use `Polymorphic`, depending on whether the `as` prop is defined internally by your component, or passed in as an external prop.

 ## Basic Polymorphic